Sentaroh/SMBSync2/help/SMBSync2_Help_EN_task.md

 ###  Delete the master directory when it is empty (only when Sync option is Move)

 When sync mode is Move, after the files are moved to the target, the Master folder is also deleted.

+### Ignore files with a file size of 0 Bytes
+If checked, files with a file size of 0 bytes will be ignored.

 ### Detail information